How Do I Raise A Teen Boy?

 My son is with me on a constant basis, if I need anything, my husband is right by my side and we make those kid raising choices together.

 So this brings me to a very important question.
-What traits does he already possess and how do I help him build on those?
+What traits does my son have already and how do I help him build on those?

 This post may contain affiliate links.
 If you use one of these links